Fox2Code/FoxMagiskModuleManager/README.md

 - No longer accept new modules or receive update to existing modules
 - May be shut down at any moment
 - Official app dropped support for it
-- End of life support by Fox's mmm
+- No longer supported by Fox's mmm

 As the main repo may shutting down due to the main app no longer supporting it, stopped accepting new modules, and also no longer receive updates since the 21 December 2021.